Scottish Fold Cat

 Eyes

-The eyes should be large and well round, separated by the nose, which should be broad.
-The eyes should have a sweet expression and a wide, open appearance.
-Eye color should correspond with coat color.
+The eyes are large and well rounded, separated by the nose, which is broad.
+The eyes have a sweet expression and a wide, open appearance.
+Eye color corresponds with coat color.

 Legs & Paws

-The legs should be strong and proportionate to the body.
-The feet should be rounded.
+The legs are strong and proportionate to the body.
+The feet are well rounded.

 Tail

-The Scottish Fold cat should have a medium to long tail that is in proportion to the body.
-The tail should taper, and should have a rounded tip rather than a whippy appearance.
+The Scottish Fold cat has a medium to long tail that is in proportion to the body.
+The tail tapers, and has a rounded tip rather than a whippy appearance.

 Body

-The body should have a rounded appearance, and should be well-padded.
+The body has a rounded appearance, and is well-padded.
 Males may be significantly larger than females.

 Head

-The head should be well rounded, with round whisker pads and prominent cheeks.
-The chin and jaw should be firm.
+The head is well rounded, with round whisker pads and prominent cheeks.
+The chin and jaw are firm.
 Males may exhibit significant jowliness.

 Ears

-The Scottish Fold cat’s ears should be small, folded forward and downward, and set to expose the head’s rounded cranial structure.
+The Scottish Fold cat’s ears are small, folded forward and downward, and set to expose the head’s rounded cranial structure.

 Coat

 The coat may be long or short.
-Shorthair Scottish Fold cats should have a dense, plush coat with a soft texture, with hair that stands away from the body.
-Medium-long to longhair Scottish Fold cats should have a full coat with toe tufts, a ruff, britches, ear furnishings, and a pronounced tail plume.
-In longhaired cats, short facial hair is permissible.
+Short-hair Scottish Fold cats have a dense, plush coat with a soft texture, with hair that stands away from the body.
+Medium-long to long-hair Scottish Fold cats have a full coat with toe tufts, a ruff, britches, ear furnishings, and a pronounced tail plume.
+In long-haired cats, short facial hair is permissible.
+Long-haired Scottish Folds are sometimes called Highland Fold cats.

 Color

-The Scottish Fold may be of any color or pattern.
+The Scottish Fold may be any color or pattern.
 Buttons and lockets are permitted.
-Nose leather and paw pad color should correspond with coat color.
+Nose leather and paw pad color correspond with coat color.

 Frequently Asked Questions